Crimes Act 1961

 You could also call this:

 If you do something wrong on a ship or aircraft outside New Zealand, you can still get in trouble.
-This can happen if you are on a New Zealand ship or aircraft, or if you arrive in New Zealand on a ship or aircraft after doing something wrong.
-You can also get in trouble if you are a New Zealand citizen or normally live in New Zealand and do something wrong on an aircraft.
+This applies if you are on a Commonwealth ship, a New Zealand aircraft, or a ship or aircraft that comes to New Zealand.
+You can also get in trouble if you are a British subject on a foreign ship on the high seas or in another country's waters.

-The term “British subject” includes people who are protected by the British government, as defined in the British Nationality and Citizenship Act 1948.
-This law does not apply to some crimes related to the Maritime Transport Act 1994 or subpart 20 of Part 9 of the Civil Aviation Act 2023.
+This section does not apply to crimes against the Maritime Transport Act 1994 or subpart 20 of Part 9 of the Civil Aviation Act 2023.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.